-Figure 15 shows the effect of the OPF fiber and powder to the ultimate tensile strength (UTS).
-Both OPF fiber and OPF powder can improve tensile strength of the TPU.
-The higher content of OPF powder (20 wt.% and 30 wt.%) gives observable improvement to the tensile strength of TPU.
-Initially, the TPU matrix had its ultimate tensile strength of 7.45 MPa then the tensile strength of TPU increased by 17% due to 20 wt.% OPF powder and increased by 26% due to 30 wt.% OPF powder loading.
-This result was in accordance to results obtained by Yaakob et.al [13] who studied the effect of oil palm trunk powder in TPU.
-They found that the tensile strength of polyurethane increased with the increase of the OPT powder content up to 20%.
-The OPF fiber slightly increased the UTS of TPU.
-The ultimate tensile strength of TPU increased by 12.5 % at a higher content of OPF fiber (30 wt.%).
+Figure 15 show the effect of OPF fiber and powder to ultimate tensile strength (UTS).
+Both of OPF fiber and OPF powder can improve tensile strength of the TPU.
+The higher content of OPF powder (20 wt.% and 30 wt.%) give observable improvement to the tensile strength of TPU.
+Initially, the TPU matrix has ultimate tensile strength of 7.45 MPa then the tensile strength of TPU was increased by 17% due to 20 wt.% OPF powder and increased by 26% due to 30 wt.% OPF powder loading.
+This result was in accordance to results obtained by Yaakob et.al [13] whom study the effect of oil palm trunk powder in TPU.
+They found that the tensile strength of polyurethane increased with the increment of the OPT powder content up to 20%.
+The OPF fiber were slightly increase the UTS of TPU.
+The ultimate tensile strength of TPU was increased by 12.5 % at higher content of OPF fiber (30 wt.%).
 This evidently indicates that natural fiber will improve the TPU strength.
-A study by El-Shekeil et.al [14] found that 30 wt.% kenaf fiber significantly improved TPU matrix.
-In addition, they concluded that fiber length, time and temperature of sample preparation as well as mixing speed are several factors that affect the tensile strength of TPU.

-In the development of composite materials using fibers either organic or non-organic, as reinforcement, bonding interaction between the matrix and the fiber play an important role.
-Similar factors are also important when organic or non-organic powder fillers are used.
-Therefore, the interfacial bonding between the TPU matrix-fiber and TPU matrix-powder is also considered as main factors that affect the hardness, flexural, and tensile and impact properties of the TPU.
+A study by El-Shekeil et.al [14] found that 30 wt.% kenaf fiber significantly improve TPU matrix.
+In addition, they conclude that fiber length, time and temperature of sample preparation as well as mixing speed are several factors that affects tensile strength of TPU.
+In development of composite materials using fibers either organic or non-organic, as reinforcement, bonding interaction between the matrix and the fiber play important role.
+Similar factor also important when organic or non-organic powder fillers are used.
+Therefore, the interfacial bonding between the TPU matrix-fiber and TPU matrix-powder is also considered as main factor that affected the hardness, flexural, and tensile and impact properties of the TPU.
 In Figure 9 to Figure 11, the matrix has good interfacial bonding to the OPF fiber and better interfacial bonding between the TPU matrix and the OPT powder observed too as shown in Figure 6 to Figure 8.

-In case of hardness, the OPF powder gives better a better impact to TPU since as the powder has a better dispersion to fill the void between TPU cells to give a more compact structure of the filler - TPU matrix.
+In case of hardness, the OPF powder gives better improvement to TPU since the powder has a better dispersion to fill void between TPU cells to gives a compact structure of the filler - TPU matrix.
 Thus, the hardness indentation was well distributed on the surface of the TPU-OPF powder samples.
-This factor is also thought of as one of the factors that is responsible for the higher tensile strength of the TPU loaded with OPF powder compared to OPF fiber.
-The OPF powder may have been well engaged with the flexible TPU matrix which compact the structure of the matrix creating some reinforcing effect and possibly increased the hardness of the tensile strength.
+This factor also thought as the factors that responsible for the higher ultimate tensile strength of the TPU loaded with OPF powder compared to OPF fiber.
+The OPF powder may have well engaged with the flexible TPU matrix which compact the structure of the matrix creating some reinforcing effect and possibly increased the hardness tensile strength.
 The more OPF powder mixed with the TPU gives better hardness and UTS improvement to the TPU.
-So, it can be concluded that the better dispersion of the OPF filler compared to OPF fiber increase filler - matrix interaction and is responsible for improved hardness and UTS.
-Similar findings was also stated by Onuegbu & Igwe on their study on the effects of snail shell powder in the polypropylene [15].
-In addition, a study by Pandey et.al indicates that the addition of the non-organic filler to TPU significantly improved tensile properties of TPU [16].
-They found that the nanoclay filler loading show improvement in the elastic moduli of TPU that is consistent with increasing of filler content to reinforce the effect of the filler.
+So, it can be concluded that the better dispersion of OPF filler compared to OPF fiber increase filler - matrix interaction is responsible to better hardness and UTS.
+Similar finding also stated by Onuegbu & Igwe on their study on effects of snail shell powder in the polypropylene [15].
+In addition, a study by Pandey et.al indicates that addition the non-organic filler to TPU significantly improved tensile properties of TPU [16].
+They found that the nanoclay filler loading show improvement in elastic moduli of TPU that consistent with increasing of filler content due to reinforcing effect of the filler.